Road signs in the United Kingdom: Warning signs

 The importance of a warning sign is emphasised by the red border around its edge and the triangular shape.
 Some warning signs do not have a red border like sharp deviation.
 The priority of traffic through the junction is indicated by the broader line.
-Examples below exclude low bridges, railway and tramway level crossings, bus and pedal cycle facilities, traffic calming and road works.
+Examples below exclude low bridges, railway and tramway level crossings, bus and pedal cycle facilities and road works.

+Hazard plates

+The exclamation mark warning sign requires a plate indicating the specific hazard.
+This plate can read many possible texts; all of which are shown below.

 Regulatory signs

 Signs in circular red borders are prohibitive, whether or not they also have a diagonal red line.
 Circular blue signs mainly give a positive (mandatory) instruction.
 Such circular signs may be accompanied by, or placed on, a rectangular plate (information) that provides details of the prohibition or instruction; for example, waiting and loading plates and zone entry signs.

 'Stop' signs (octagonal) and 'give way' signs (inverted triangle) are the two notable exceptions, the distinctive shapes being recognisable even if the face is obscured by dirt or snow.